-I was talking last week about what makes a good tender and how a start up company should approach the tendering process.
+I am regularly asked by startups and small business owners what makes a good tender response and how a start up company should approach the tendering process.
 After you register with eTenders Public Procurement you can select to receive email notifications of tenders in Ireland relevant to your business.
 There will be plenty of tenders that you could respond to as part of your Sales & Marketing plan.
 I am not sure if tender submissions are an Art of a Science but they can certainly be a monumental waste of time unless you:

 In a previous blogpost I wrote about how to listen to your customers to get them to buy.
 Tendering is straightforward in that the potential customer tells you exactly what they want.
 They even tell you how they will evaluate your proposal.
 The key is to mark yourself against the criteria listed and if you don’t score highly, don’t submit.